 Teacher Education/Early Childhood Education (Birth-Gr3).
-Focus is on the education and development of children birth to age 8 leading to licensure birth to grade 3.
+Focus is on the education and development of children birth to age 8 leading to licensure and an endorsement birth to grade 3.

 Teacher Education/Early Childhood Special Education (Age 3-6).
-Focus is on the education and development of children ages birth to age 6 with special needs leading to licensure in early childhood special education.
+Focus is on the education and development of children ages birth to age 6 with special needs leading to licensure and an endorsement in early childhood special education.
+Students completing this program get endorsed in Early Childhood and Early Childhood Special Education.